 405. Teaching in Secondary Schools (5).
-Pr., admission to Professional Education.
+Pr., FED 470, SED 350, admission to Professional Education.

 Required of all students in secondary education.
 Attention is given to instructional methods, the learning process, and evaluation of learning.
 Laboratory experiences are provided.
 Ordinarily offered as a block with SED 410.
-Offered fall and spring quarters.

 410. Program in Secondary School (5).
-Pr., admission to Professional Education.
+Pr., FED 470, SED 350, admission to Professional Education.

 Required of all students in secondary education.
 Attention is given to the high school curriculum in the various academic fields.
 Laboratory experiences are provided.
 Ordinarily offered as a block with SED 405.
-Offered fall and spring quarters.

-Professional Internship in Secondary Education (15).
+425. Professional Internship in Secondary Education (15).
 Pr., admission to Internship.

-Students are placed in schools for supervised teaching experiences.
-Students must submit an application for internship approved by their advisor to the Director of Laboratory Programs.
+Students are placed in public schools for supervised teaching experiences.
+Students must submit an application for internship approved by their advisor to the director of laboratory programs.
 Deadlines for submission of applications are as follows: fall quarter-April 30; winter quarter-August 30; spring quarter-December 15.